Heavenlistic/SportSpan-Azure/Readme.md

 9. In case of error, delete .terraform folder and run the terrrafom commands again

-10. Create touch .gitignore file and add all the files which will not be uploaded
+10. Create touch .gitignore file and add all the files which will not be uploaded.

 # Commands in the terminal for main folder path
 1. az login > touch create-azure-storage.sh .gitignore > bash create-azure-storage.sh